tuttelikz/tuttelikz/README.md

 I have completed my Ph.D. in Biomedical Engineering from UNIST.

-Open to new ops; ping me to talk shop.
+Open to new ops; ping me to talk shop :)

 Please refer to [LinkedIn](https://www.linkedin.com/in/tuttelikz/) for reaching out.